ArminEbrahimpour/subChie/README.md

 # subChie
-A tool for finding subdomains of website( it's not finished. gonna be awsome!)
+##A tool for finding subdomains of website

-for running the tool you just can clone it
+for running the tool you just can clone it and type :

+go run subChie.go -h

 go to the directory and run: